enclave-projects/memoirvault/CONTRIBUTING.md

-# 🤝 Contributing to MemoirVault
+# 🤝 Contributing to MemoirVault v1.1.2

 Thank you for your interest in contributing to MemoirVault!
 We welcome contributions from the community and are grateful for any help you can provide.
+With our recent addition of public sharing features and performance optimizations, there are many exciting areas to contribute to.

 ## 📋 Table of Contents